 The World Health Organization (WHO) is concerned about the high consumption of Omega-6 in our diets, and recommends that we all reduce the amount of Omega-6 we eat.
 Seafood often has a high content of Vitamins A, E and D and is rich in the minerals zinc and iodine.
 Cod is a particularly good source of iodine.

-The health authorities recommend that we eat more fish and reduce our consumption of red meat.
-An increase in the consumption of seafood will improve public health.
-It has been documented that salmon has a positive effect on cardiovascular diseases, and several trials have shown a positive impact on other lifestyle diseases such as dementia, diabetes, depression etc.
+Health authorities recommend that we eat more fish and reduce our consumption of red meat.
+Increased consumption of seafood has the potential to improve public health.
+It has been documented that salmon has a positive effect on preventing cardiovascular diseases, and several trails have shown a positive impact on preventing other diseases such as dementia, diabetes, depression etc.

 Within the Group, there is a high focus on health – the health of our employees and of both current and future consumers.
 The individual human being, the consumer, is important both for the community and for us in the Group, as these are the people who will buy our products and therefore secure our jobs.